 O’Neill’s early career unfolded just as Queen Victoria and Prince Albert began to make a definitive mark on their era, one that would influence the visual arts as much as the geopolitical transformation of modern Europe.
 Britain’s industrial prowess—and colonial power—was in full bloom when Prince Albert devised a plan to host an international exposition showcasing the nation’s leadership in industrialization and design.
 The resulting Great Exhibition of the Works of Industry of all Nations, better known as the Crystal Palace Exposition—the first world’s fair—opened on May 1 in Kensington, London in 1851 to unprecedented fanfare, with visitors from all over the world in attendance.
 Prominent among the national displays were representative examples of painting and sculpture as well as the decorative arts.
 To his credit, Prince Albert acknowledged that Britain’s design skill did not compare favorably to other European nations; and as a result, he encouraged a new concentration on design schooling and art education for the British public.
 This proved to be fertile ground for numerous art societies as well as animated public discussions about the value of fine arts in developing British cultural literacy.
 For George O’Neill, this change of public consciousness could not have occurred at a better time.
 His career was about to take off.

 The first sign of O’Neill’s success came in 1852 with widespread acclamation for The Foundling, his submission to the Royal Academy exhibition that summer.
 In this work, he based his composition on classical Italian prototypes, his lighting on Rembrant’s tenebrism, and his subject matter on the sentimental appeal of orphaned children.
 It was a winning combination, and one that he would revisit many times over.
 During the 1850s, O’Neill also joined the Art Union of London, providing three etchings for the organization whose objective was to foster interest in the visual arts among the British public.
 Like its later American counterpart, the Art Union of London strove to improve public taste, and to offer opportunities for contemporary artists to develop markets for their work.
-An 1865 guidebook to London describes it best.
+An 1865 guidebook to London (Cruchley's London in 1865: A Handbook for Strangers) describes it best:

 The decade of the 1850s was equally momentous in O’Neill’s personal life.
 Not only did he meet and marry Emma Callcott, but he also became involved with the group of artists who would later become known as the Cranbrook Colony.
 The name comes from a small village in Kent, where Frederick Daniel Hardy, another genre and landscape painter, settled in 1854.
 Hardy’s decision to move to Cranbrook was based on both the availability of old houses and cottages for sale, and the presence of convenient railway access to London.
 In short, it offered a pleasant, often picturesque, site for painting, clear fresh air (in contrast to the unbearably polluted London), and easy connections to the art markets of the metropolis when necessary.